Psalm 11

-Psalm 11 is the eleventh psalm of the Book of Psalms, beginning in English in the King James Version: "In the LORD put I my trust: how say ye to my soul, Flee as a bird to your mountain?"
+Psalm 11 is the eleventh psalm of the Book of Psalms, beginning in English in the King James Version: "In the put I my trust: how say ye to my soul, Flee as a bird to your mountain?"
 In the slightly different numbering of the Greek Septuagint and the Latin Vulgate, it is Psalm 10, "In Domino confido".
 Its authorship is traditionally assigned to King David, but most scholars place its origin some time after the end of the Babylonian captivity.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 It was set to music by composers including Heinrich Schütz, Joseph Stephenson and Benjamin Cooke.

 Structure

 The shape of this psalm differs from the usual scheme, for which the Old Testament scholar Hermann Gunkel finally assigns as a "confidence Psalm in the form of conversation".
 Erhard S. Gerstenberger calls the psalm a "disputierendes prayer" within the genus of Lamentations of an individual.
 Hans-Joachim Kraus has the psalm as a song of prayer.

 Usually, the Psalm is organized as follows: